Car Loan Calculator

 Find out how much insurance will cost

-You can’t insure the car before you buy it, you might like to consider comparing car insurance when working out your car budget.
+While it’s not possible to actually insure a car before you buy it, you might like to consider comparing car insurance when working out your car budget.
 This way, you may be able to pre-select a great-value policy for your needs and organise cover online or over the phone before you jump behind the wheel.
-While it’s always important to insure your vehicle, it’s even more so if you have borrowed money to buy it.
-Otherwise in a worst-case scenario you could end up with a written-off car and a large consumer debt.
-Check our car insurance star ratings, where we have compared over 28,000 quotes, to find an outstanding-value policy that suits your needs.
+While it’s always important to think about insurance for your vehicle, it’s perhaps even more so if you have borrowed money to buy it.
+Otherwise, in a worst-case scenario you could end up with a written-off car and a large debt.

 Check your credit rating

-Were you aware that you have a credit rating?
-Your credit rating is something that your financial institution will look at if you apply for a car loan, in order to assess whether or not you are a good financial risk.
-If your credit rating score is too low, you may find that the lender declines your loan application.
-To help prevent this from happening, you should obtain a copy of your credit file and check to ensure there are no nasty surprises.
-You can order a free copy of your credit rating from either Dun and Bradstreet or from Veda.
+Your credit rating or credit score is something that your financial institution will look at if you apply for a car loan, in order to assess whether or not you are a good financial risk.
+Before you apply for a loan, it could be a good idea to check your credit score, to help ensure there are no surprises.

 Have your paperwork ready to go

-In addition to having a good credit rating, your financial institution may also want you to provide proof of income (via a payslip or tax return), copies of current bank statements and personal identification (such as a passport and driver’s licence).
+Before you apply for a loan, your financial institution may want you to provide proof of income (via a payslip or tax return), as well as copies of current bank statements and personal identification (such as a passport and driver’s licence).
 Some lenders allow car buyers to obtain pre-approval for a loan, so they know how much they can spend on a car before they go shopping.